s0met1m3s/UdemyCppExercises/04_MoreBasics/AD2/Exercise.md

 - print_scene
   - Output the vehicles at their postion (regarding the relative distance and lane)
-  - Every *row* of the console output has a size of 20 meters
+  - Every *row* of the console output has a size of 20 meters (this should be modifiable)

 ![vehicle](../../media/vehicle.png)

 - compute_future_state
   - Compute the position of a vehicles in **n** seconds
   - Assuming the vehicle has constant velocity (no change in the speed)
-  - The future distance of a vehicle is dependent on the ego vehicle
+  - Note: The future distance of a vehicle is dependent on the ego vehicle

 Example: